MicrosoftDocs/SupportArticles-docs/Outlook/Client/authentication/password-prompt-at-every-start-or-cannot-create-profile.md

 When you connect to a Microsoft Exchange 2016, Exchange 2013, or Microsoft 365 mailbox in Microsoft Outlook 2019, Outlook 2016, Outlook, 2013 or Outlook for Microsoft 365, you experience one of the following symptoms:

-- You are prompted for your password every time that Outlook starts, even if you enabled the **Remember my credentials** option.
+- You're prompted for your password every time that Outlook starts, even if you enabled the **Remember my credentials** option.
-- When you start Outlook, it is unable to connect, and it displays **Need Password** in the status bar.
+- When you start Outlook, it's unable to connect, and it displays **Need Password** in the status bar.
 When you select **Need Password**, you receive the following message:
   **This feature has been disabled by your administrator.**

 - When you try to create a new Outlook profile, you receive one of the following error messages: